Hrovatin/Hrovatin.github.io/_tabs/about_blog.md

 While I have accounts on some other platforms, such as Twitter, I do not regularly use them and will likely miss any messages there.

+## Acknowledgements

+I am grateful to past support from Joachim Herz Stiftung via Add-on Fellowships for Interdisciplinary Life Science that sponsored some of my drawing tools, necessary for the illustrations.

+## Disclaimers

+Some of my graphic are designed with the help of AI Generate Vectors tool.
+All graphics were hitherto manually adjusted.